Jakonabe/Double-Felix/double-felix.md

 ## XIII.
 MOTHERFUCKING HAPPENING

+" " o'nly if you do not see what always is ther'e " "

 **Not every now is happening now.**

 ---

 Some nows are:
-- Passing (dead, mechanical, 1-2-3-4)
+- Passing from living to dead, mechanical, 1 ~ 2 ~ 3 ~ 4
-- Waiting (potential, not yet)
+- Waiting in potential, not yet !
+- already gone

+-- but do not await their ghost! look now upon what sprouts in your hands from their soil :0 == [][[{}]]

 Some nows are:
 - **MOTHERFUCKING HAPPENING**